Elvira: Mistress of the Dark 4K Ultra HD Blu-ray Review

 Extras included in this disc:

-- Too Macabre - The Making of Elvira: A revisited documentary on the film's creation.
+- Too Macabre - The Making of Elvira: Mistress of the Dark: An extensive documentary with cast and crew interviews.

-- Recipe for Terror: Featurette on the film's special effects.
+- Recipe for Terror: The Creation of the Pot Monster: A focused featurette on the film's special effects.

-- Extensive Image Galleries: Various categories including production stills and SFX.
+- Extensive Image Galleries: Various collections including production stills and behind-the-scenes shots.

 Total: 79